Email: [email protected]

 Global Strategy, Managing in Emerging Markets, Global Open Innovation, Doing Business in Brazil

-Felipe Monteiro is an Assistant Professor of Strategy at INSEAD.
-He obtained his PhD in Strategic and International Management at the London Business School.
+Professor Monteiro obtained his Ph.D. in Strategic and International Management at the London Business School.
 He also has a LL.B.
 (JD equivalent) degree, cum laude, from the Federal University of Rio de Janeiro, a M.Sc. in Business Administration from COPPEAD/UFRJ, Brazil and a MRes in Business Studies from London Business School.
 His personal webpage is personal webpage and his Linkedin page

 Cases with Extra

 - Fashion Forward Dubai (FFWD): Digitally Transforming the Fashion Industry?

 - Barça Innovation Hub (BIH) Goes Global: Innovation On and Off the Pitch